-Line 2 - Write in Column A the total amount of credits you claimed on your Form IL-1040, Lines 16, 17, 18, and 28, for this year.
-Write in Column B the total amount of credits you claimed on your Form IL-1040, Lines 17, 18, 19, and 27, for last year.
+Line 2 - Enter in Column A the total amount of credits you claimed on your Form IL-1040, Lines 16, 17, 18, and 29, for this year.
+Enter in Column B the total amount of credits you claimed on your Form IL-1040, Lines 16, 17, 18, and 28, for last year.
 Do not include your tax withheld or estimated payments on these lines.

-Note If you are filing a joint return this year and you and your spouse did not file a joint return last year, write in Column B the total of the taxes shown on both of your IL-1040 returns for last year.

-If you filed a joint return last year and you are either filing separate returns this year or filing a joint return with a different spouse, skip Lines 1 and 2 of Column B. Write in Column B, Line 3, the following calculation:
+Note If you are filing a joint return this year and you and your spouse did not file a joint return last year, enter in Column B the total of the taxes shown on both of your Form IL-1040 returns for last year.
+If you filed a joint return last year and you are either filing separate returns this year or filing a joint return with a different spouse, skip Lines 1 and 2 of Column B. Enter in Column B, Line 3, the following calculation: